DO NOT HAVE SEXUAL CONTACT WITH A CHILD. If in any doubt, avoid being alone with children who you find attractive so as to avoid temptation.

 Before revealing your personal situation, you should ask a therapist about the conditions under which he or she would break confidentiality and notify the police or others.
 You should be able to ask confidentiality-related questions over the phone before making an appointment or even revealing your name.
 When you do reveal an attraction to children, pay attention to the therapist's reaction.
 If he or she seems cold, judgmental, or uncomfortable, it may be time to try another therapist.

 Second, you're young, and things might change.
 So don't get too discouraged.
 Lots of people think they might be pedophiles when they're younger because they're attracted to younger kids, and they later discover that they were mistaken.
-Find all the attraction you can for people your age and older, and try to grow it.
+You might find your attractions for people your own age may grow and travel along with you.

 Third, concentrate on all the other parts of life that aren't about sex and dating.
 We bet your parents would be all in favor of that anyway. :-) Don't panic.
 IF you turn out to be a pedophile, know that life can still be very rewarding.
 You can certainly refrain from abusing kids.
 You can do great things with all the other parts of life.
 Some of our members have married and been in happy emotional relationships, including being parents.
 Their primary sexual attraction may be to children, but they have enough attraction to adults to enable them to be happily married.